dcoeurjo/VolGallery/README.md

 A gallery of volumetric images and objects.
-All objects are given for various grid resolution.
-The file format is the VOL one (just an unsigned char raw file with an ascii header).
+All objects are given for various grid resolution (from 256^3 to 1024^3).
+The file format is the VOL one (just an unsigned char raw file with an ASCII header).
 In the [tools](https://github.com/dcoeurjo/VolGallery/tree/master/tools), various tools and converter on this format are given.

-An other  VOL file repository is available on the [IAPR TC-18](http://tc18.org) website.
+Other  VOL files are available on the [IAPR TC-18](http://tc18.org) website.

 Object name | Input | Snapshot